 • Luxurious gold shade.

-• Often the metal of choice to create a sophisticated, warm feel in the home.
+• Often the metal of choice as it creates a sophisticated, warm feeling in the home.

 • Brass can be effectively used to add detail to a balustrade, through brackets and decorative end caps.